wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;Such giving up of desires — does it need time?

 **M:**&ensp;If you leave it to time, millions of years will be needed.
 Giving up desire after desire is a lengthy process with the end never in sight.
-Leave alone your desires and fears and give your entire attention to the subject, to he who is behind the experience of desire and fear.
+Leave alone your desires and fears and give your entire attention to the subject, to he who is behind the experiënce of desire and fear.
 Ask: “who desires?”.
 Let each desire bring you back to yourself.

 **Q:**&ensp;The root of all desires and fears is the same — the longing for happiness.